colombia-dev/leonel/README.md

 The only token that needs to be valid is `SLACK_TOKEN`, the rest can be placeholder unless you want to test the invitation or onboarding flows.

-After setting the right `SLACK_TOKEN` in your `slack.env` file, use `docker-compose` to bring up leonel:
+After setting the right `SLACK_TOKEN` in your `slack.env` file, use `docker-compose` to bring up billgates:

 ```bash
 $ docker-compose up
 ```

-Go to your Slack, and send a DM to leonel saying `coqueto`.
+Go to your Slack, and send a DM to billgates saying `coqueto`.
 He'll respond if he's up.
 You can run docker in a [detached state][detached] by using `docker-compose up -d` instead.

 #### Make changes